 - Australian Red Cross grants: providing emergency grants for people whose primary place of residence has been destroyed or rendered uninhabitable.

 - Australian Banking Association (ABA) assistance package: affected customers experiencing financial difficulties can have their loan repayments deferred, fees and charges waived and existing loans restructured at ABA member banks including Commonwealth Bank, National Australia Bank, Westpac, ANZ and St George.

 - ASIC bushfire relief: If you've been affected by bushfires and are facing financial hardship, you may be able to make payment arrangements with ASIC for your fees.
-You can also visit their dedicated webpage for what to do after a natural disaster.

 Resources to support your communities